NubsCarson/SolanaOasis-Layer2-Blockchain/README.md

 ## 🔐 Security

 Found a security issue?
-Please report it confidentially to security@your-org.com.
+Please report it confidentially to @ChillWeb3Dev on Telegram

 ## 📄 License